ompanda/ng-csv/README.md

-ngCsv - Export to CSV using AngularJS
+ngCsv - Export to CSV using AngularJS with IE 9 support
 ======

+Added support for IE 9 for downloading CSV files.

 An AngularJS simple directive that turns arrays and objects into downloadable CSV files,